 According to Church (1919) and Arnold (1947), the immediate progenitors were probably the brown algae, Church in his essay on the “Thallasiophyta and the sub-aerial transmigration” suggested a polyphyletic origin of the vascular land plant.
-He believed that the vasculare plants arose from the primitive ancestor that was green plantonic and probably a members of Chlorophyta.
+He believed that the vascular plants arose from the primitive ancestor that was green, planktonic, marine, and probably members of Phaeophyceae.

 According to his hypothesis,

-- This was probably a plant which grew along the ocean shores.
+- This was probably a plant that grew along the ocean shores.

 - A portion of the thallus was transformed into an absorptive structure.
 It was the hypothetical plant thallasiophyta with little differentiation.